Originate/OpenTraceHelloWorld/README.md

 ![hello-output](markdown/hello-output.png)

-When the app is running, traces are created and set over to Jaeger UI, serverd by the `jaeger` Docker image created above.
+When the app is running, traces are created and sent over to Jaeger UI, serverd by the `jaeger` Docker image created above.
 To view the traces, please refer to the [View Traces](#view-traces) section for details.

 _NOTE:_
 - _`Genova` is customizable to any value._
-- _a) and b) MUST be run in the above order, to send the latest traces to Jaeger UI._
+- _a) and b) MUST be executed in the above order, to send the latest traces to Jaeger UI._

 #### View Traces